Blessed Jesus We Are Here – Hymn Lyric

 The hymn “Blessed Jesus, we are here” is a song that means a lot to many people, especially when they gather together to share their faith and feelings about Jesus.
 It’s a tune that has been sung for centuries, touching the hearts of those who hear and sing it.
 Let’s dive in a little deeper and understand what this hymn is really telling us.

 The next part, “At thy call, thy presence owning,” tells us that we’re here because Jesus has invited us.
-Have you ever been invited to a birthday party by a ?
+Have you ever been invited to a birthday by a friend?
 It feels special to be included, right?
 It’s like that, but even bigger.
 We’re saying we know that Jesus is there, we’ve heard His invitation, and we are excited to be in His presence.

 Then we say, “Pleading now in holy fear.”
 That might sound a little scary at first, but it’s more about respect and awe.
 It’s like that feeling when you’re watching a thunderstorm from your window—the power of it takes your breath away, and you can’t help but watch.
 In a similar way, being in the presence of Jesus is so incredible and powerful that it makes us have a deep respect and maybe a little butterflies in our stomach.

-In the lines “That great sacrifice atoning,” we remember something very important; we’re there to think about the huge thing Jesus did for us when He made the ultimate sacrifice.
+In the “That great sacrifice atoning,” we remember something very important; we’re there to think about the huge thing Jesus did for us when He made the ultimate sacrifice.
 It’s like if a friend did something really major for you, you wouldn’t forget it—Jesus did the biggest thing anyone could do, and when we sing this hymn, we’re saying thank you and remembering that act of love.

 “Word incarnate, much in wonder,”—these words are like saying, “Jesus, you’re amazing and make us wonder how.”
 It’s like when you learn a new fact that blows your mind.
 Jesus, as the Word become human, is one of those truths that can leave us completely awestruck.